madelinezL/Data-Science-General-Notes/AWS CP.md

   - API: programmatic access to cloud services
   - Web UI: AWS management console
 * VPC is a regional component, we can have VPC in region but not edge location.
+* We have 31 regions globally, each region have 200+ services (S3, SQS, etc.)